reactioncommerce/reaction/docs/index.md

 #Introduction

-Reaction Commerce is built by  [Ongo Works](http://ongoworks.com).
+Reaction Commerce development is being led by [Ongo Works](http://ongoworks.com).
 It is an open source ecommerce platform developed on [Node.js](http://nodejs.org) and the [Meteor](http://meteor.com) framework.
 Reaction provides a lightweight, reactive commerce platform with a goal of simplifying and aligning the user experience to the admin experience.

 ``` Selling online should be as easy as shopping online.```